microsoft/FabricBQSync/README.md

 The accelerator includes an automated installer that can set-up your Fabric workspace and install all requried dependencies automatically.
 To use the installer:
 1. Download the [Installer Notebook](https://github.com/microsoft/FabricBQSync/blob/main/Notebooks/Installer.ipynb)
-2. Import the [Installer Notebook] into your Fabric Workspace
+2. Import the installer into your Fabric Workspace
-3. Attach the [Installer Notebook] to a lakehouse within the Workspace
+3. Attach the installer to a lakehouse within the Workspace
 4. Upload your GCP Service Account credential json file to OneLake
 5. Update the configuration parameters:
    - <code>metadata_lakehouse</code> - name of the lakehouse used to drive the BQ Sync process